 Guide

-Is data-driven coaching a buzzword or are you actually putting your data to use?
+Is data-driven sales coaching a buzzword or are you actually putting your data to use?

 The best sales coaches focus on outcomes, not activities.
 They're using activity metrics to pinpoint areas where they can help each seller improve and to measure impact on outcomes (revenue goals).
 The right metrics should: